Eric Louis Russell

 My research proceeds critically, which is another way of saying that I identify problem areas and seek to understand them from the inside, unraveling the structures and dynamics that lead languagers to take things for granted or consider them natural and inevitable.
 I've tackled questions of homophobia and Islamophobia, toxic masculinity and male hegemony, cisgenderism and sexism; I'm currently working on a project that engages with the privileged world of certain languager groups and the unseen work of others.
 Because I firmly believe that this type of work can not be done from a distance, I work emically ("from within"), applying my questions to Anglophone, Francophone, Italophone and Netherlandophone cultural spaces.

 To get a sense of my research and perspective, click here for a recent keynote given at the Università degli Studi di Trieste - Dipartimento di Studi Umanistici during the "Giornata sulle trasformazioni dell'umano".
+Or check out this episode of the award-winning podcast Vocal Fries, done in the spring of 2024 with Kris Knisely.

 My teaching also departs from these bases.
 In addition to classes in French and Italian linguistics, I regularly offer a course examining very bad language - swearing, offensive jokes, slurs, and all manner of actions that make people (including myself!) cringe.
 I truly enjoy mentoring students interested in this type of work, and welcome the chance to work with everyone, from first-year undergrads to those writing their doctoral theses.
 I am also the faculty advisor for Italian majors and minors, a role that allows me to interact with students from different backgrounds and with varied goals.